Oakland Ballpark: San Jose (2012)

 In 2012, it was proposed that Cisco Field be constructed in Downtown San Jose immediately adjacent to SAP Center and San Jose Diridon Station at the corner of Montgomery Street and Park Avenue.
 For the A's to have moved to San Jose, either the San Francisco Giants would have had to rescind their territorial rights on the area, or at least 23 of the 30 MLB owners would have had to vote in the A's favor and force San Francisco to give up their territorial claim to Santa Clara County.
 Lew Wolff stated, "My goal and desire for the organization is to determine a way to keep the team in Northern California."
 The Redevelopment Agency of the City of San Jose had been acquiring the properties needed at the Diridon South site.
 The available land, only 12–14 acre, would have given rise to a very intimate stadium.
 As a result of its small size, it was speculated that it would have been very hitter-friendly.

-The Giants repeatedly refused to cede their territorial rights to the San Jose area (which had been yielded by the A's in the early 1990s when the Giants had been in danger of relocating to Tampa Bay, previously both teams had shared the South Bay), although the team is open to sharing Oracle Park with the A's on a temporary basis if the A's have plans for a permanent stadium in the works.
+The Giants repeatedly refused to cede their territorial rights to the San Jose area (which had been yielded by the A's in the early 1990s when the Giants had been in danger of moving to Tampa Bay; previously, the teams had shared the South Bay), although the team is open to sharing Oracle Park with the A's on a temporary basis if the A's have plans for a permanent stadium in the works.

-In August 2012, Commissioner Bud Selig's Blue Ribbon committee, which had been implemented to study potential ballpark locations for the Athletics, met with both Oakland and San Jose officials.
-At the Oakland meeting, the committee was met with a proposal for a ballpark on the site of Howard Terminal, a container terminal on the Oakland waterfront near Jack London Square currently owned by the Port of Oakland.
+In August 2012, Commissioner Bud Selig's Blue Ribbon committee, which had been implemented to study ballpark locations for the Athletics, met with both Oakland and San Jose officials.
+At the Oakland meeting, the committee was met with a proposal for a ballpark on the site of Howard Terminal, a container terminal on the Oakland waterfront near Jack London Square owned by the Port of Oakland.
 Wolff stated the site "has no ability to be implemented for a ballpark."
-Major League Baseball, however, stated that it was their preferred location for a new ballpark in Oakland, and later formed a plan to develop the location.
+Major League Baseball said it was their preferred location for a new ballpark in Oakland, and later formed a plan to develop the location.

 On October 5, 2015, the United States Supreme Court rejected San Jose's bid on the Athletics.